 In 2016, a new team of teenage superheroes calling themselves the Champions would emerge and find a lot more success.

 - Action Girl: Black Widow, Darkstar

-- Avengers, Assemble!: Lampshaded by Iceman: "Too bad we don't have a catchy assembly call!
+- Battle Cry: Lampshaded by Iceman: "Too bad we don't have a catchy assembly call!
 Y'know like 'Champions Convene' or something!"